 - Interest charged on a reducing balance, not the total loan amount

-To apply for a Fleximize loan, simply click the button below and fill out our short application form.
+To apply for a Fleximize loan, fill out our short online application form.
 Assuming you pass our initial checks, one of our relationship managers will be in touch to guide you through the remainder of the process.
-Alternatively, please don’t hesitate to give us a call on 020 7100 0110 if you have any questions.